-To emulate the life cycle of purchases, sales, logistics, and related financial processes at Cherkizovo's eight production plants, we developed load scripts and scenarios.
+To emulate the life cycle of purchases, sales, logistics, and related financial processes at client’s eight production plants, we developed load scripts and scenarios.

-We emulated the user load on the SAP ERP system using HP LoadRunner.
+We emulated the user load on the SAP ERP system using such load testing tool like HP LoadRunner.
 The load was supplied from workstations located at the production plants.

 During the project, the Performance Lab team encountered several difficulties.
 Below we will describe these challenges and how they were overcome.